-Sleep apnea is a condition that causes a person to have shallow or brief pauses in breathing while sleeping.
-This condition is usually caused by an obstruction in the airways.
+Sleep apnea causes shallow or brief pauses in breathing while sleeping.
+This condition usually occurs due to an obstruction in the airways.

-Lying down too soon after eating may cause difficulty breathing.
-This may be due food regurgitating up your esophagus or due to the pressure of the food in your stomach pressing down on your diaphragm.
+Lying down too soon after eating may also cause difficulty breathing.
+This may be due to food regurgitating up your esophagus or due to the pressure of the food in your stomach pressing down on your diaphragm.
 Your diaphragm separates your stomach from your lungs.
 Sitting up for a few hours until you digest the food can often relieve this uncomfortable feeling.

-People who are obese or extremely overweight may experience difficulty breathing when lying down.
+If you’re obese or extremely overweight, you may experience difficulty breathing when lying down.
 This is because excess weight puts pressure on the lungs and diaphragm.
 Wearing tight clothing may cause the same feeling.

 In some cases, breathing difficulty can be a sign of a medical emergency.
-Severe causes for difficulty breathing when lying down include heart failure.
+A severe cause of difficulty breathing when lying down is heart failure.

 Initial symptoms may include a feeling of being breathless upon lying flat on your back.
 You may feel like you have difficulty taking deep breaths or breathing out.
-If this symptom was caused by a medical condition such as sleep apnea or COPD (a lung disease that blocks airflow), other symptoms may be present.
+If this symptom occurs due to a medical condition such as sleep apnea or COPD, other symptoms may be present.